-6 RESULTS
+6 Results

-6.1 TABULATED DATA
+6.1 The tabulated data

-Effective ZSLs are provided as tabulated data for CLT floor elements for 30, 60 and 90 min fire exposure Generally, Maximum values were found to be 7, 10, and 12 mm, respectively.
+Effective ZSLs are provided as tabulated data for CLT floor elements for 30, 60 and 90 min fire exposure.
+It should be noted that the values are only valid for the charring model used in simulations whereby the differences to the charring model given in EC5 are limited and acceptable.
+Charring models defined in ETAs based on tests can not be used together with the values given for this design concept in this Section.
+Maximum values were found to be 7, 10, and 12 mm, respectively.
 The individual effective ZSL for the preferred CLT layups are given in Table 2.